garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 # Improved error messages #

-Erlang tends to get a bad reputation for the error messages that it produces.
+Erlang' error messages tend to get a lot of (valid) critisism for being hard to understand.
 Two great new features have been added to help the user understand why something has failed.

 ## Column number in warnings and errors ##

-Thanks to the work of [Richard Carlsson] and [Hans Bolinder], when you compile Erlang code you now get the line and column of errors and warnings printed in the shell together with a small `^`-sign showing exactly where the error actually was.
+Thanks to the work of [Richard Carlsson] and [Hans Bolinder], when you compile Erlang code you now get the line and column of errors and warnings printed in the shell together with a `^`-sign showing exactly where the error actually was.
 For example, if you compile the below:

 ```erlang